zakvarty/data_science_notes/docs/101-workflows-organising-your-work.md

 <img src="images/101-workflows-organising-your-work/directory-structure-drawings/directory-structure-drawing-12.png" width="80%" />

 In our exciting new project, we can see the clean versions of the previous data sets which are ready for modelling.
 There's also a third file in this folder.
-This is data that we've aquired for ourselves through web scraping, using a script within the project.
+This is data that we've acquired for ourselves through web scraping, using a script within the project.

 ### src